curityio/istio-demo-installation/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A deployment code example where the Curity Identity Server runs in an Istio sidecar.\
+A deployment code example where the Curity Identity Server runs alongside an Istio sidecar.\
 This provides a deployment option where no internal SSL certificates are needed.\
 The platform then ensures that mutual TLS is used, for OAuth requests inside the cluster.